 -- Jim Cramer, Oct.
 6, 2008, S&P 500 at 1,056.89

-I fully applaud Cramer's stated goal -- to help people make money by investing in the stock market.
-But this was a mistake -- plain and simple.
+I continue to fully applaud Cramer's stated goal -- help people make money by investing in the stock market.
+But Cramer's outburst last year was a mistake -- plain and simple.
 And, as Mr. Stewart so kindly illustrated, it wasn't his first time.

-You see, when someone issues panic-inducing market calls, as Cramer does from time to time -- and urges investors to avoid long-term strategies to buy and hold good companies -- average investors simply get crushed.
+You see, when someone issues panic-inducing market calls, as Cramer does from time to time -- and urges investors to avoid long-term strategies to buy and hold good companies -- the average investor simply gets crushed.

-Cramer's Today show plea was grounded in a sound reality -- Fools should never have money they need during the next five years in the market.
+Cramer's Today show plea was, indeed, grounded in a sound reality -- Fools should never have money they need during the next five years in the market.
 But by advising people to indiscriminately sell, he helps contribute to exactly the thing that he's trying to avoid: having investors lose money.

-Chances are, most viewers were petrified before Cramer even spoke -- the market's been up and down (and mostly down) more times than a yo-yo lately.
-Even a very small push these days is likely to convince investors to join the terrified herds pulling their money out of the market.
+Chances are, when the market was taking a chainsaw to some of our more closely held assumptions about the U.S. financial system, most viewers were so petrified that even a very small push was likely to persuade investors to join the terrified herds pulling their money out of the market.
+And pull they did.

-Between October and the end of November, investors pulled out a whopping $140 billion from U.S. equity funds.
-Based on what these funds were holding, they were indirectly pulling out of mutual fund mainstays like Cisco
+Between October and the end of November 2008, investors pulled out a whopping $140 billion from U.S. equity funds.
+Based on what these funds were holding, they were indirectly pulling out of mutual fund mainstays like Oracle

-And instead of holding onto the steady blue-chip stocks that have historically provided investors with some of the strongest long-term returns, many investors have just sold at historic lows … thereby ignoring the sound and sage advice from names like Buffett, Lynch, Graham, Munger, and Bogle.
-That's the larger point.
+Instead of holding onto the steady blue-chip stocks that have historically provided investors with some of the strongest long-term returns, many investors were just progressively selling at historic lows ... thereby ignoring the sound and sage advice from names like Buffett, Lynch, Graham, Munger, and Bogle.

 You don't need a weatherman ...

 I'll admit that Cramer is entertaining, but no one can consistently forecast the direction of the market as he pretends to be able to do.
 I repeat: No one can consistently forecast the direction of the market.
+That is the point.

-It moves completely randomly and unpredictably over the short-term -- and therefore trying to make a "call" on the market won't consistently work out for you.
-Pick a direction (up or down), and there's a 50% chance of being right -- even though the prediction is rather meaningless.
+It moves completely randomly and unpredictably over the short term -- and therefore trying to make a "call" on the market won't consistently work out for you.
+Pick a direction -- up or down -- and you have a 50% chance of being right, even though the prediction is rather meaningless.

-The scary part is that Cramer has flip-flopped numerous times in 2008 trying to call the bottom at various points throughout the year.
+The scary part is that Cramer flip-flopped numerous times in 2008 trying to call the bottom at various points throughout the year.
 While CNBC may gloss over this fact, I've taken careful notice.
 Don't forget about his theory that 2008 would be the year of natural gas.
 Ouch.

-The talking heads on TV get paid to put on a show and attract viewers.
-Your education or your personal success, as Jon Stewart as kindly brought to light, is a secondary priority (or not a consideration at all.
+The talking heads on TV get paid to put on a song-and-dance show and attract viewers.
+It's entertainment, folks.
+Your education or your personal success, as Jon Stewart as kindly brought to light, is a secondary priority -- or not a consideration at all.
 Following the advice of those who say they can predict the markets is likely to cost you thousands, if not more.

 In the real world, there are commission costs, taxes, and opportunity costs -- all of which have a tremendous impact on the returns that you're likely to experience.

-Every time you pull the trigger in your account, think about your broker and the tax-man doing a little touchdown dance.
-Much of their income is predicated on you transacting as much as possible.
+Every time you pull the trigger in your account, think about your broker and the taxman doing a little touchdown dance.
+Much of their income is predicated on your transacting as much as possible.

 Think about that the next time you hear "Buy, Buy, Buy" or "Sell, Sell, Sell."